-by Maureen Tembei, Sally Theobald, Russell Stothard & Samuel Wanji
+by Maureen Ayuk Tembei, Sally Theobald, Russell Stothard & Samuel Wanji

 The burden of neglected tropical diseases is mainly discussed from a patient-centric perspective, however, there is a wider impact where these diseases touch the lives of those providing care and support.
 In this blog, we explore and expand upon broader issues of the Neglected Tropical Diseases (NTDs) burden and care drawing from experiences of work in Cameroon and the international literature.

 - Catastrophic health expenditure for NTDs at household level